Cultured Guru Logo

 1. Density: The cucumber should feel heavy, like it is hydrated and has turgor pressure.
 It should not feel hollow, like yellow squash, if you tap your finger against it.

 3. Small is Better: The bigger the diameter of the cucumber, the soggier your pickles will be.
-If buying English cucumbers, look for one with a smaller diameter.
-If you are buying pickling cucumbers, go for the smaller dainty cucumbers.
+For English cucumbers, look for one with a smaller diameter.
+If you are buying pickling cucumbers, go for the smaller, daintier ones.
+If you can find cocktail cucumbers, they will work fantastically.

-4. Color: Pickling cucumbers should be predominately green with streaks of yellowish-green.
+4. Color: Pickling cucumbers should be predominantly green with streaks of yellowish-green.
 English cucumbers should be a solid medium green color.

-You can also try adding calcium chloride salt to pickles, which keeps things crunchy.
+You can add bay leaves, sencha green tea, and grape leaves for tannins.
+You can also try adding calcium chloride salt to pickles, which is very effective at keeping things crunchy.
 (Some sources of calcium chloride are natural from limestone… and some are chemically produced.
-I suggest researching this salt and deciding if you’d like it in your food).
+I suggest researching this salt and deciding for yourself if you’d like it in your food).

 Making Cucumber Kimchi Inspired Spicy Garlic Pickles

-To master fermentation, you’ll need to use weight measurements for your fermentation ingredients, which means you need a kitchen scale.
+To master fermentation, you’ll need to use weight measurements for your ingredients, so you’ll need a kitchen scale.

 To select the best probiotic bacteria (the beneficial ones) in your ferments, you must weigh salt to create a specific salt concentration.
 Weighing salt is the only way to make a salt concentration that will select only probiotic microbes to thrive.
 You can read more about why you must weigh your salt here.